Moses Elias Levy: Career

-At eighteen Levy—having dropped the Yuli surname—left the region for the Danish Virgin Islands, where he established himself as a leading merchant in Charlotte Amalie, St Thomas.
-During his time in the Virgin Islands Levy engaged in the lumber business.
-In 1803 he married Hannah Abendanone (1786–1872), the daughter of a local merchant, David Abendanone, and his wife, Rachel.
+At eighteen, Levy—having dropped the Yuli surname—left the region for the Danish Virgin Islands, where he established himself as a leading merchant in Charlotte Amalie, St Thomas.
+During his time in the Virgin Islands, Levy engaged in the lumber business.
+His commercial career developed within the slave-based economy of the Caribbean, where lumber, provisions, credit, shipping, sugar, and other plantation commodities were tied to enslaved labor.
+Historians describe Levy as a merchant-shipper with extensive business dealings connected to the slave trade in England, Europe, and the Americas.

+In 1803, he married Hannah Abendanone (1786–1872), the daughter of a local merchant, David Abendanone, and his wife, Rachel.
 They had four children.
 The youngest, David Levy Yulee (1810–1886), became the first Jew elected to the United States Senate, representing Florida.
-Moses Levy's firm of Levy & Benjamin pursued an extensive trade throughout the Caribbean.
-Philip Benjamin, his cousin and business partner, was the father of Judah P. Benjamin, future Confederate Secretary of State.
-Levy eventually left this firm and ran his own business centered in San Juan, Puerto Rico and then Havana, Cuba.
+Moses Levy's firm of Levy & Benjamin pursued an extensive trade throughout the Caribbean, operating in ports and markets shaped by slavery and the movement of slave-produced goods.
+Philip Benjamin, his cousin and business partner, was the father of Judah P. Benjamin, future U.S. senator and Confederate Secretary of State.
+Levy eventually left this firm and ran his own business centered in San Juan, Puerto Rico and then Havana, Cuba, both major slave societies in the nineteenth-century Spanish Caribbean.
 His friendship with Alejandro Ramirez, the superintendent of Cuba and the Floridas, was influential in expanding Levy's business horizons.
-At one time Levy supplied General Pablo Morillo's massive expeditionary forces in Venezuela with food, munitions, and other supplies.
+At one time, Levy supplied General Pablo Morillo's massive expeditionary forces in Venezuela with food, munitions, and other supplies.

-Influenced by evangelical culture, in 1816 Levy underwent a spiritual epiphany, an event that was at least partially attributable to a rancorous and long-failing marriage.
-After a rare, formal divorce granted by the Danish king (1818) Levy abandoned a flourishing business in favor of a life devoted to what he called the "sacred cause" of reform.
-His plans included an "asylum" for Jews who were then suffering extensive abuse in post-Napoleonic Europe.
-Despite his wealth, Levy feared it would lead to sin.
+Influenced by evangelical culture, in 1816, Levy underwent a spiritual epiphany, an event that was at least partially attributable to a rancorous and long-failing marriage.
+After a rare, formal divorce granted by the Danish king in 1818, Levy abandoned a flourishing business in favor of a life devoted to what he called the "sacred cause" of reform.
+His plans included an "asylum" for Jews, who were then suffering extensive abuse in post-Napoleonic Europe.
+Levy feared that his wealth and affluent lifestyle would lead to sin.

 In 1820, he purchased 53,000 acres of land in what is now Lake City, Florida, near the St. John's River.
-He later bought more land in what is now Alachua County and Marion County, Florida, establishing a sugar plantation called Hope Hill.
+He later bought more land in what is now Alachua County and Marion County, Florida, establishing agricultural enterprises including the sugar plantation Hope Hill and Pilgrimage Plantation.
+Levy was himself a slaveholder, and most of the labor at Pilgrimage was performed by enslaved people; one account states that, of about thirty people employed there, only eight or nine were white.
+Estimates of the number of enslaved people at Pilgrimage range from 15 to 31 at different times.
+Although Levy later advocated gradual emancipation and published A Plan for the Abolition of Slavery in 1828, his Caribbean wealth, sugar ventures, and Florida plantations were rooted in slave labor.
+His work to reintroduce sugarcane to the region has been described as hastening the expansion of slavery in southern Florida.